pink-junkjard/hyperfiddle/README.md

 Hyperfiddles are graphs, not documents, so they are stored in databases.
 Databases storing hyperfiddles are like git repos storing the "source code" (data) of your hyperfiddles.
 Like git, there is no central database.

+## Managed I/O permits optimizations that human-coded I/O cannot do:

+App-as-a-function optimizations:

+* Built-in server side rendering
+* Works with browser javascript disabled (Whole app can run in Node and JVM)
+* all requests have a time-basis, all responses are immutable
+* CDN/infra integration that understands your app (serve APIs like static sites)

+App-as-a-value defines app structure as a graph of links, which enables further optimizations:

+* Automatic I/O partitioning and batching, optimized for cache hits
+* Automatic code splitting

 ## How far will it scale?